MilkmanAbi/Picomimi/README.md

 Picomimi is meant to be **lightweight, approachable, and fun**.
 It's small enough to be uploaded quickly, easy enough to play with immediately, and encourages experimentation with **tasks, memory, and hardware peripherals**.

 Picomimi is messy, broken, honestly just bad, but it's a fun project (￣︿￣)
-- Disclaimer: This is a project made heavily with AI, though I have coded many parts in this project too; I am a hardware enthusiast, not a programmer. (⇀‸↼‶)
+- Disclaimer: This is a project made heavily with AI, though I have coded many many parts in this project too; I am a hardware enthusiast, not a programmer. (⇀‸↼‶)

+**NOTE:**
+This project is compatible with most RP2040 boards and provides terminal commands via serial.
+Missing hardware won’t break the system — the Picomimi kernel will simply ignore any components that aren’t connected, so no code modifications are required.
+Picomimi will operate even without any modules connected.
+Unlike my Picomimi-Board, it can operate happily on a bare RP2040.